Sign up for our weekly newsletter, Jesus Film Project News, to receive encouraging stories, videos and resources in your inbox.

-A disciple is completely devoted to a teacher.
+A disciple is completely devoted to their teacher.
 The relationship goes beyond a student or an apprentice.
 They don’t simply master a trade or a subject, they learn to emulate their teacher’s life.
-As Christians, we become disciples, striving to live according to the teachings of Jesus.
+As Christians, we become disciples through evangelism follow-up, striving to live according to the teachings of Jesus.

 Part of being a disciple of Jesus is making disciples.
-Depending on who you ask though, you’ll probably get several very different explanations of what making disciples looks like, and how to go about it.
 So what does the Bible say about discipleship?

-Here are 10 Bible verses about making disciples:
+Here are 10 Bible verses on making disciples:

 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”